 Wi-Fi 6E extends Wi-Fi 6 connectivity into the 6-GHz spectrum.
 This expansion represents the most significant increase in available spectrum for Wi-Fi since its inception, enabling new use cases that require high-performance connectivity.

-The benefits of Wi-Fi 6E include:
+The benefits of Wi-Fi 6E compared to Wi-Fi 5 include:

-Greater capacity that supports a high density of clients
+● Greater capacity that supports a high density of clients.

-Less interference with broader channels
+● Less interference with broader channels.

-Higher throughput that supports high-performance and bandwidth-heavy applications
+● Higher throughput that supports high-performance and bandwidth-heavy applications.

-Lower latency for applications that need a fast response time
+● Lower latency for applications that need a fast response time.

 For most use cases today, Wi-Fi 6E can readily handle even high-density scenarios with bandwidth-hungry applications.